akman47/book-search/README.md

 # Book Search

 ## Description
-An application where users can search for new books to read and to keep a list of books to purchase
+A MERN Google Books API search engine application where users can search for new books to read and keep a list of books to purchase or read

 ## Made With
 * HTML
 * CSS
 * JavaScript
 * Node

 ## Packages
 * Express